BooksPublicationsPressPerformancesAboutContact

 "'Stay' is a 'good-bye' placed on the first rung of a love story.
 An echo."

 Terazawa's performance practice exists at the intersection of spiritual intervention, political disobedience, and somatic ritual.
-Her work is deliberately undocumented — insisting on ephemerality and presence over archival capture.
+Much of her early work is deliberately undocumented — insisting on ephemerality and presence over archival capture.

 Major Collaborations

-Tetra Nova BalletRoanoke Ballet Theatre at the Moss Arts Center, the Cube · Choreographers: Carolin Koepplin, Antonia Dougherty · April 2025
+Tetra Nova BalletRoanoke Ballet Theatre at the Virginia Tech Moss Arts Center, the Cube · Choreographers: Carolin Koepplin, Antonia Dougherty · April 2025

-Deixis"Secret Garden" and Tetra Nova dance crossover with Roanoke Ballet Theatre · Choreographer: Carolin Koepplin · April 2025
+Deixis"Secret Garden" and Tetra Nova dance crossover at the Roanoke Ballet Theatre, Black Box production · Choreographer: Carolin Koepplin · April 2025

 Yellow EchoesExhibit, live performance, and community workshops with She Who Has No Master(s), Moving Poets × Novilla Berlin · August 2025